AElfProject/AElf/docs-sphinx/tutorials/boot-sequence/cross-chain/running-side-chain.md

 # Running a side chain (after its release)

-This tutorial will explain how to run a side-chain node after it has been *approved* by the producers and *released* by the creator.
-After the creation of the side-chain, the producers need to run a side-chain node.
+This tutorial will explain how to run a side chain node after it has been *approved* by the producers and *released* by the creator.
+After the creation of the side chain, the producers need to run a side chain node.

-A side-chain node is usually very similar to a main-chain node because both are based on AElf software and have common modules.
+A side chain node is usually very similar to a main-chain node because both are based on AElf software and have common modules.
 The main difference is the configuration which varies depending on if the node is a side chain or not.

 Note: this tutorial assumes the following:
 - you already have a main-chain node running.
-- you are a producer on the main-chain.
-- the creation of the side-chain has already been approved and released.
+- the creation of the side chain has already been approved and released.

-It's also **important** to know that the key-pair (account) used for mining on the side-chain must be the **same** as the one you use for mining on the main-chain.
+It's also **important** to know that the key-pair (account) used for mining on the side chain must be the **same** as the one you use for on the main-chain node.
 Said in another way both production nodes need to be launched with the **same** key-pair.

-Note: for more information about the side-chain creation, refer to the document in the [cross-chain section](../../../architecture/cross-chain/setup.md).
+Note: for more information about the side chain creation, refer to the document in the [cross-chain section](../request-new-side-chain.md).

 ### Side chain configuration:

-Two configuration files must be placed in the configuration folder of the side-chain, this is also the folder from which you will launch the node:
+Two configuration files must be placed in the configuration folder of the side chain, this is also the folder from which you will launch the node:
 - appsettings.json
 - appsettings.SideChain.MainNet.json

-After the *release* of the side-chain creation request, the **ChainId** of the new side-chain will be accessible in the **SideChainCreatedEvent** logged by the transaction that released.
+After the *release* of the side chain creation request, the **ChainId** of the new side chain will be accessible in the **SideChainCreatedEvent** logged by the transaction that released.

-In this example, we will set up the side-chain node with **tDVV** (1866392 converted to base58) as it's chain id, connecting to Redis' **db2**.
+In this example, we will set up the side chain node with **tDVV** (1866392 converted to base58) as it's chain id, connecting to Redis' **db2**.
 The web API port is **1235**.
-To make the tutorial easier to follow the node's account will be the same as the miner (used below in the miner list).
-So don't forget to change the **account**, **password** and **initial miner**.
-You can use the same account for both nodes in this tutorial.
+Don't forget to change the **account**, **password** and **initial miner**.

-If at the time of launching the side-chain the P2P addresses of the other producers is know, they should be added to the bootnodes in the configuration of the side-chain.
+If at the time of launching the side chain the P2P addresses of the other peers is known, they should be added to the bootnodes in the configuration of the side chain.

 In **appsettings.json** change the following configuration sections: